-Initial indications from work with simple past tense sentences about motion toward or away from the body (Andy handed you the pizza or You handed Andy the pizza) showed that although these do activate motor representations, they do not activate spatial representations of the corresponding ending locations (Glenberg and Kaschak 2002).
-Two very different conclusions could be drawn from this finding.
+Two very different conclusions could be drawn from the finding that simple past tense sentences induce an ACE but not an LCE.
 First, it could be that ending spatial locations are simply not represented in mental simulations constructed during the processing of utterances.
 If true, this poses a substantial challenge to simulation-based theories of language understanding.
 If locations aren't represented in simulation, yet are understood, this implies that understanding can proceed in the absence of simulation.
 But another account is possible.
-It could be that the absence of Locationsentence Compatibility Effect in Glenberg and Kaschak's (2002) work was due to the grammatical aspect of the sentences used.
+It could be that the absence of a Location-sentence Compatibility Effect in Glenberg and Kaschak's (2002) work was due to the grammatical aspect of the sentences used.
 They used the simple past, which is often interpreted as perfect (see, for instance, Madden and Zwaan 2003).
 As hypothesized above, it's possible that the nucleus of mentally simulated events includes ending location, in which case, simple past would shut off mental simulation of the ending location, just as it shuts off access to other aspects of the nucleus.
-If this is the correct interpretation of these findings, then it should be the case that progressive sentences about motor actions display a Location-sentence Compatibility Effect, even when perfect sentences do not.
+If this is the correct interpretation of these findings, then it should be the case that progressive sentences (Judith is closing the cupboard) about motor actions display a Location-sentence Compatibility Effect, even when perfect sentences (Beverly has closed the drawer) do not.
 The current study was designed to test the two competing hypotheses regarding the role of final location in an action, to determine under what linguistic conditions understanders mentally simulate the locations of described events.

-While investigating this question using the approach described below, we added one additional wrinkle in keeping with previous similar work (e.g., Glenberg and Kaschak 2002; Bergen and Wheeler 2010).
+While investigating this question using the approach described below, we added one additional wrinkle in keeping with previous similar work (e.g., Bergen and Wheeler 2010; Glenberg and Kaschak 2002).
 We included among our critical stimuli not only concrete sentences about hand motion, but also sentences about communication (like Dan is confessing the secret to the courtroom) that have been argued to abstractly encode virtual motion toward or away from the speaker (see, e.g., Lakoff and Johnson 1980).
-By including not only language about concrete motion, but also language about abstract motion, we can determine whether eventual evidence of simulation of ending locations is the same for abstract and concrete language.
+By including not only language about concrete motion, but also language about abstract motion, we can determine whether any evidence we might find of simulation of ending locations is the same for abstract and concrete language.
 This question, like the question of how we understand abstract language more generally, is important because abstract language poses a particular challenge for accounts of language understanding based on mental simulation.
 Does mental simulation occur when we process abstract language?
 If so, is it similar to the simulation triggered by concrete language?
 Varying results have been found in studies comparing abstract with concrete language.
-A simulation effect was found in concrete and abstract language in Glenberg and Kaschak's (2002) ACE experiment, and in a visual simulation experiment conducted by Richardson et al. (2003).
-However, other work on visual (Bergen et al. 2007) and motor simulation (Bergen and Wheeler 2010) has found simulation effects only in concrete sentences about space and actions, but not in sentences using abstract or metaphorical language.
+A simulation effect was found in concrete and abstract language in Glenberg and Kaschak's (2002) ACE experiment, in a visual simulation experiment conducted by Richardson et al. (2003), and in the processing of fictive motion (Richardson and Matlock 2007) and abstract quantifiers (Guan et al. 2013).
+However, some other work on visual (Bergen et al. 2007) and motor simulation (Bergen and Wheeler 2010) has found simulation effects only in concrete sentences about space and actions, but not in sentences using abstract or metaphorical language.
 Clearly, the field has its work set out for it.